12.2 No master

 On the basis of these considerations, anattā could thus be glossed more freely as ‘non-mastery.’
 This suggestion is supported by the way the same argument is expanded on in the Cūḷasaccaka Sutta (‘The Shorter Discourse to Saccaka,’ MN 35).
 In this discourse, the Buddha challenges Agivessana, who holds that the five aggregates are ‘my self.’
 Before demolishing this view, the Buddha asks Agivessana whether a king would be able to exercise full power on his own kingdom to execute, fine or banish those who are guilty.
 Agivessana responds in the affirmative.
 However, the Buddha swiftly points out that such a power is exactly what one does not have on any of the five aggregates: ‘What do you think, Agivessana?
 When you say: ‘Material form is my self,’ do you exercise any such power over the material form as to say: ‘let my form be this way; let my form not be that way?’’
 (MN 35) Agivessana cannot assert this, since one cannot exercise absolute power on any of the five aggregates.

 This conclusion can be interpreted in two ways.
 The first is ontological: it asserts that the aggregates are not myself.
 On this interpretation, it states something about their nature and my nature; something about what these things are.
 The second interpretation is pragmatic: it asserts that the attitude of mastery entailed by selfhood is not applicable to the aggregates, it does not work in practice and is doomed to fail.
 Now, while the positive attempt at mastering the aggregate easily leads to an ontological view of them as belonging (somehow) to oneself, the pragmatic attitude of foregoing mastery (anattā) does not entail an ontological view about who is the owner of the aggregates, or whether they are self or not.
 Since one is not acting as though one were a master, the further ontological problem of who this master is becomes meaningless.
 Hence, it is only from the point of view of an already established attitude of mastery that the ontological interpretation appears relevant.
 If I want to master something, I must be real, and I must exist in some relation with what I want to master, possibly I must be what I want to master, or be the owner of it, or it must be something that I can appropriate and dominate, and so on.
-The Buddha’s instruction, though, points in the opposite direction: if one recognizes that mastery is idle and best avoided, it does not matter who I am, what these things are, and whether they are me or mine in some way.
+The Buddha’s instruction, however, points in the opposite direction: if one recognizes that mastery is idle and best avoided, it does not matter who I am, what these things are, and whether they are me or mine in some way.
 These concerns can arise only if selfhood (mastery) is actively at stake, but this is precisely what is foregone when one practices anattā.

 This is a crucial point in the discourses: talk about being or existence (what things are) is itself dependent and conditioned by an attitude of appropriation (upādāna).
 Things exists or are singled out as this or that being because I want to own them somehow.
 ‘Existence’ (bhava in Pāli) is not a primary notion, and even less a neutral notion.
 ‘Existence’ (as a notion) has a clear agenda built in it: carving up those elements of experience that are the focus of attitudes aimed at appropriating or mastering them.
 Ontology is a function of appropriation.
 And this is one reason why the five aggregates, for an ordinary person that has no training in the Buddha’s teaching, are considered as bound up with appropriation, they are ‘the five appropriated aggregates’ (pañc-upādāna-k-khandhā), and because of that appropriation they become a source of dukkha (SN 56.11).